 Double-coated tapes are commonly used to laminate to other materials, bond two materials together, or make self-adhesive parts.
 Double-coated tapes are laminated to materials such as foams, films, foils and more to make them self-adhesive.
 These tapes incorporate a carrier which provides dimensional stability and aids lamination and cutting into narrow rolls or shapes.
 Pressure-sensitive weather stripping is one example.

 Specialty Transfer Adhesives

-Transfer adhesives are simply a pressure sensitive adhesive cast directly onto a release liner.
+Transfer adhesives are simply pressure-sensitive adhesives cast directly onto a release liner.
 There’s no carrier or backing.
-These products work like a double coated tape but don’t have the dimensional stability that a carrier provides.
-However, not having a carrier allows the adhesive to have flexibility and flow into rough surfaces providing a stronger bond.
-The construction of a transfer adhesive sounds pretty simple, adhesive cast onto a release liner, but the fact is that making these products is rather tricky.
+These products work like a double-coated tape but don’t have the dimensional stability that a carrier provides.
+However, not having a carrier allows the adhesive to have flexibility and flow into rough surfaces, providing a stronger bond.
+The construction of a transfer adhesive sounds pretty simple – adhesive cast onto a release liner – but the fact is that making these products is rather tricky.
 Not all adhesives release the same from all release liners.
 The trick is finding the right combination to allow the transfer adhesive to unwind and still maintain the release characteristics needed for the application.

 It’s incredible how many markets utilize specialty tapes in one form or another.
-Here’s a list of some of those markets.
+Here’s are a few examples of some of those markets:

 Custom Adhesive Tapes

-To design and manufacture a custom tape it’s critical to fully understand the customer’s needs.
-Application end use, performance requirements, required specifications and any processing the tape will go through are critical.
+When designing and manufacturing a custom tape, it’s critical to fully understand the customer’s needs.
+Application end use, performance requirements, required specifications and any processing the tape will go through are critical to consider.
 All of these factors go into the selection of materials and tape construction.